LamakerOfficial/help-center/_posts/falix/general/2021-08-04-account-management.md

 # Managing
 ## Resetting Your Password
-If you've forgotten your account's password for your Game Panel, please click on your profile picture in the [Client Page](client.falixnodes.net/) then click on "[Settings](https://client.falixnodes.net/profile/settings)", it should be at the top right corner of your screen.
+If you've forgotten your account's password for the Game Panel, click on your profile picture in the top right corner of your screen on the [Client Page](client.falixnodes.net/), then click on "[Settings](https://client.falixnodes.net/profile/settings)".
 You should be redirected to another page.
 Scroll down and click on "Change Game Panel Password".
-You will be redirected back to the main page, scroll down and you should see an alert containing your password.
+You will be redirected back to the main page, scroll down and you should see a success alert containing your password.
 ![image](../../../assets/images/posts/falix/account-management/password-alert-box.png)

 ## Deleting Account